-The LM test is also applied to the VAR suggested by Campbell and Shiller (1987).
+The Lagrange multiplier test is also applied to the VAR suggested by Campbell and Shiller (1987).
 Recall that this test is valid only if the rates are cointegrated with a cointegrating vector of (1, -1).
 Since interest rates are only cointegrated at the short end of the maturity spectrum and since the null hypothesis that the cointegrating vector is (1, -1) is frequently rejected, this test may be valid only for short maturities and only then for the first two sample periods.

 The results for this test for the three sample periods are presented in Table 5.
 The results for the entire sample period are consistent with the results reported in Table 4.
-With one exception (the 42-month rate) the EH is rejected for the gensaki rate at a very low significance level for long-term rates shorter than 102 months.
+With one exception (the 42-month rate) the EH is rejected for the Gensake rate at a very low significance level for long-term rates shorter than 102 months.
 The failure of the test to reject the EH when the long-term rate is 42 months and longer than 90 months is surprising and may be indicative of low power when rates are not cointegrated or the cointegrating vector is not (1, -1).

-This interpretation is supported by the results for the March 1981-October 1990 and November 1990-June 1998 periods.
-When the gensaki rate is the short-term rate, the EH is rejected when the long-term rate is the six-month rate.
-This is particularly true for the November 1990-June 1998 period, where the null hypothesis that the cointegrating vector is (1, -1) is always rejected regardless of the maturity of the long-term rate and the restrictions implied by the EH are never rejected.
+This interpretation is supported by the results for the 1981.03 - 1990.10 and 1990.11 - 1998.06 periods.
+When the Gensaki rate is the short-term rate, the EH is rejected only when the long-term rate is the 6-month rate.
+This is particularly true for the 1990.11 - 1998.06 period, where the hypothesis that the cointegrating vector is (1, - 1) is always rejected regardless of the maturity of the long-term rate and the restrictions implied by the EH are never rejected.
+When the 6-month rate is the short-term rate, the results are less favorable to the EH.
+In any event, that the test tends to fail to reject the